dargolan/cursorsite/DOCUMENTATION.md

 2. Prototype audio engine (Web Audio API) for synchronized stem playback.
 3. Design popup UI for stem mixing, waveform display, and download options.
 4. Update upload pipeline to generate/store waveform data for each stem.

+## UI Button Reference

+### Stems Button in Track List
+- **Location:** `src/components/AudioPlayer.tsx`
+- **Function:** `renderStemsButton`
+- **Lines:** ~1690+
+- **Description:** This function renders the "Stems (N)" button visible in the track list (e.g., on the /explore page).
+To change its appearance or behavior, edit this function and its button.

+## Header Alignment Fix (May 2025)

+To ensure the top navigation menu (Home, Music, etc.) and the right group (Sign In + cart) are perfectly aligned with the main content and the carousel, the following changes were made:

+1. **Header Positioning:**
+   - The `Header` component was changed from `fixed` to `sticky` positioning.
+This allows it to remain at the top during scroll, but as part of the normal document flow.

+2. **Layout Hierarchy:**
+   - The `Header` was moved *inside* the `ContentWrapper` component (in `src/app/explore/page.tsx` and other relevant pages).
+This ensures it inherits the same `marginLeft` and `width` constraints as the main content area, which is offset by the sidebar.

+3. **Style Simplification:**
+   - All custom `marginLeft` and `width` styles were removed from the `Header`'s inner container.
+The header now uses only `px-8 w-full flex h-16 items-center` for its layout, inheriting constraints from its parent.

+**Result:**
+- The navigation menu is now flush with the left edge of the main content/carousel.
+- The Sign In and cart group are flush with the right edge of the main content.
+- The header remains visually consistent and responsive across all pages.

+**Troubleshooting Note:**
+If alignment issues reappear, ensure the `Header` is rendered *inside* the same layout wrapper as the main content, and avoid using absolute/fixed positioning or custom margin/width styles that break the inherited layout.